e-gor/HikingGuide/README.md

 Thanks to Willy Roa (http://bad3di.blogspot.com) for the icon!

 Hiking Guide has so far been translated to Basque, English, Spanish and French.

+Hiking Guide can be run directly using Firefox on any platform in from Github (http://e-gor.github.io/HikingGuide).

+On a Firefox OS phone it has to be installed (otherwise the geolocation and sd-card APIs cannot be used).
+The installation can be done from the Firefox Marketplace (https://marketplace.firefox.com/app/hiking-guide).
+The Github address redirects there if on a Firefox OS phone.

+The source code of Hiking Guide is hosted on Github (https://github.com/e-gor/HikingGuide).
+Please feel free to collaborate.